 Mike tells me that the WSPR setup aboard the JCR is using one of the commercial receivers which isn't really designed for such weak signals, but nevertheless seems to work fairly well.

 The WSPR receiver will be switched off soon when the JCR is back in England and Mike leaves the ship around August 15th.

 Mike also informs me that all being well the WSPR receiver will be up and running again from late October for six weeks whilst Mike is back on board the JCR for the first section of the Antarctic season.

 I'm looking forward to see if I can get my WSPR signals aboard the JCR coming autumn while it's cruising the seas of the southern hemisphere.
 In the mean time, whilst the JCR is getting more south on the way back from its Arctic voyage, the reception of my WSPR beacons aboard the ship is getting more common (see screenshot below).

 Gavin Taylor GM0GAV informed me that it was him who replied with the QSL from Faraday.
 Gavin was at Faraday as a comms man from 1990 to 1993.
-Gavin nowadays is also very active in SOTA, and upon checking my log, I found out that I've worked him on 40m CW on the summit of SOTA GM/ES-044.
+Gavin nowadays is also very active in SOTA, and upon checking my log, I found out that not too long ago I've worked him on 40m CW on the summit of SOTA GM/ES-044.